-The County first argues that L1.
-Leonard must exhaust his contractual remedies before coming to this Board, then argues that if he does just that, he will be precluded from coming to the Board due to having previously filed a contract grievance and other administrative complaints.
+Respondents first argue that Lt.
+Leonard must exhaust his contractual remedies before coming to this Board, then argues having done just that, he is now precluded from coming to the Board due to having previously filed a contract grievance and other administrative complaints.
 As the Motion points out, this Board has consistently held that if a grievance is pending, that procedure must be completed prior to bringing the claim to this Board, something Lt.
 Leonard has done.
 (Motion at p.
-8: Motion Ex.
-2.)
+8; Motion Ex.
+5.)
 Lt.
-I conard also attempted to address parts of his claims through the administrative process only to be met with further discrimination.
+Leonard also attempted to address parts of his claims through the administrative process only to be met with further discrimination.
 (Compl. at ¶¶ 44-45.)